sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 <img src="/images/review_ok.png?new=1" alt="Happy people reviewing code" width="500">

 The difference is in implementation details.
-To make code review great, remember:
+Code review:

-* Code review is better when you come prepared
+* is better when you come prepared
-* Code review is better without tools
+* is better without tools
-* Code review is more mentoring than control
+* is more mentoring than control
-* Code review is not only about bad parts
+* is not only about bad parts
-* Code review is an act of humility
+* is an act of humility
-* Code review must be the first priority
+* must be the first priority
-* Code review doesn't tolerate exceptions
-* Code review doesn't tolerate abstract judgment
+* doesn't tolerate exceptions &amp; abstract judgment

 Thank you for attention.